21 Building Your Timeline

 Other Considerations

-The goal when building your timeline is to do your best to ensure that each of the developers on your team is fully assigned work.
-That is, if they have 7 productive days of work available to them, then the goal is to give them a set of requirements that respect the dependencies and sum to 7 days of work.
+When building your timeline, do your best to ensure that each of the developers on your team is fully assigned work.
+If they have 7 productive days of work available, try to assign them a set of requirements that respect the dependencies and sum to 7 days of work.

 There are, however, other considerations that you might consider when building a timeline.

 Should you assign a requirement that depends on another to the same developer?
 You may opt to do this because it could help achieve the velocity you need to complete the project on time.
 By doing this, you may reduce the amount of overhead required to bring another developer up to speed.
-However, you also risk having a single developer miss something that a second developer might catch.
-Having a pair of requirements – where one depends on the other – assigned to two developers gives you a chance of catching things before you get too deep in production.
+However, you risk having a single developer miss something a second developer might catch.
+Having a pair of requirements – where one depends on the other – assigned to two developers allows you to identify things before you get too deep into production.

-Should you assign work that will require a developer to spend time on it before and after a weekend?
+Should you assign work to a developer to spend time on it before and after a weekend?
 For example, on the previous page, requirement 8 would technically span a weekend since each week in the 10-day iteration would only allow for 3.5 productive working days (given a velocity of 70%).
 Is it likely that the developer will be able to immediately jump into the task

 on Monday morning, or are they going to need to take some time to recall what they did Friday before leaving for the weekend?
 You may want to avoid scheduling things over the weekend if you think it might negatively impact the velocity you are trying to achieve.